Sárospatak: 17th and 18th centuries

 Bálint Balassi, the most important Hungarian poet of the century, married Krisztina Dobó at the castle; the bride was the daughter of István Dobó, who defended the castle of Eger against the Ottoman Turks.
 Later the castle was owned by the Rákóczi family.
 The residents of the town took an active part in the revolution and war of independence against Habsburg rule led by Francis II Rákóczi between 1703 and 1711.

+The participants of the Wesselényi conspiracy held their secret meetings in a small room in the castle decorated by frescoes of roses.

 College of Sárospatak

 The Reformation began spreading into Hungary from this area.
 The first Protestant college, one of the most important colleges of Hungary at the time, was founded in Sárospatak in 1531.
 In 1650 Zsuzsanna Lorántffy, widow of George I Rákóczi prince of Transylvania invited the famous Czech educator John Amos Comenius to Sárospatak.
 Comenius lived there until 1654, as a professor of the college, and he wrote some of his most important works there.
 Following organizational changes, the educational institution has operated under the name Tokaj-Hegyalja University since 2021, offering courses in viticulture and enology, teaching, tourism and catering, economics, and IT.